dev-pods/create-ai-powered-actions/.github/steps/3-step.md

 To enable your workflow to use these models, you need to explicitly grant the `models: read` permission in your workflow file.

+> [!NOTE]
+> For a complete list of available `GITHUB_TOKEN` permissions and guidance on configuring them, see the [workflow permissions reference](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#permissions).

 ### ⌨️ Activity: Author Workflow

 Let's see your Rate Jokes action in action by creating a workflow that uses it!